mikedewar/resume/README.md

   product over the course of 2017 used by the 13 largest banks in the UK, covering well over 90% of the UK bank to bank payments.
 This went live in October 2018.
   - Rising Star Award - Deloitte Market Gravity Awards 2018
 - **Corporate Fraud Insights: https://www.thetimes.co.uk/article/rbs-system-pushes-back-against-invoice-fraudsters-88h92l5ml** Vocalink Analytics.
 2016-.
 Corporate Fraud Insights detects fraud in the Bacs payment network in the UK.
-The Times article above describes how Vocalink Analytics, working with RBS, has prevented over £7MM of losses to RBS's customers.
+The Times article above describes how Vocalink Analytics, working with RBS, prevented over £7MM of losses to RBS's customers in less than two year's worth of operation.
 My team and I built the behavioural modelling, scoring mechanism and application layer wrapper to deliver this service.
   - Banking Security Innovation of the Year - Retail Banker International Awards 2018
   - Analytics Project of the Year - National Technology Awards 2018
   - Best Security or Anti-Fraud Development - The UK Card & Payments Award 2019

-**Realtime Monitoring of Web-based Systems** (New York 2011 to 2016) My work at bitly and The New York Times involves finding and exposing value in the data assets collected through the behaviour of large online media audiences.
-This work is highly varied, involving one-off analysis projects, product prototyping, infrastructure development, and tool building.
-My work has focused mainly on online stream processing applications, the dominant online data structure.
+**Realtime Monitoring of Web-based Systems** (New York 2011 to 2016) My work at bitly and The New York Times involved finding and exposing value in the data assets collected through the behaviour of large online media audiences.
+This work was highly varied, involving one-off analysis projects, product prototyping, infrastructure development, and tool building.
+My work focused mainly on online event stream processing applications, the dominant online data structure.

 -   **Streamtools: https://github.com/nytlabs/streamtools** NYT R&D.